How Compuware’s Outsourcing Services Enable Lear’s Business

 Unlike people or vehicles – which can go in only one direction at a time – companies must be able to quickly move in several directions simultaneously.
 IT is the prime enabler of latitude for multi-directional objectives, but it also creates new risks at various stages of the software and hardware lifecycles.

-Lear Corporation, the world's largest automotive interior systems supplier, enjoyed record net sales (up by nine percent) in 2003, saw its stock go up by 80%, increased its customer satisfaction levels, and achieved milestones in setting the stage for future growth.
+Lear Corporation, the world’s largest automotive interior systems supplier, enjoyed record net sales (up by nine percent), saw its stock go up by 80%, increased its customer satisfaction levels, and achieved milestones in setting the stage for future growth.
 Obviously, Lear has an effective business solution for minimizing the risks in its enabling IT infrastructure.

 Impact of Outsourcing on Managing Operations